drmanhatin/drmanhatin.github.io/_posts/2022-2-2-expose-your-synapse-sql-views-as-api.md

         <figcaption>Architecture</figcaption>
 </figure>

 The solution I came up with consists of two components:

-- *Azure Function*, for translating HTTP requests into SQL queries, and for managing access to the database
+- A *Azure Function*, for translating HTTP requests into SQL queries, and for managing access to the database.
+This function app can be addressed like this: http://dbapipoc.azurewebsites.net/api/schema/api-test/view/meta.getAllColumns?offset=0&limit=5&where={'column':'name','operator':'=','value':'rsid'}" where a user can select a specific schema, database view.
+The user can also filter on column values, and use offset / limit to do pagination.

-- *Azure Static Web App*, which hosts a website where a user can login to AAD and send a request to the Azure Function.
+- A *Azure Static Web App*, which hosts a website where a user can login to AAD and send a request to the Azure Function.

 Furthermore, three entities were created in AAD to facilitate authentication: